-21.2-8 Open Space Ownership and Conservation. (amended January 14, 2025) Open space may be owned or administered by one or a combination of the following methods: fee simple ownership by a unit of government or private non-profit land conservancy; owned by a property association; or by individual private ownership such as a farmer, developer or other private entity that perpetually maintains the Common Open Space.
+21.2-8 Open Space Ownership and Conservation Easement.
+Open space may be owned or administered by one or a combination of the following methods: fee simple ownership by a unit of government or private non-profit land conservancy; owned by a property association; or by individual private ownership such as a farmer, developer or other private entity that perpetually maintains the Common Open Space.

-All lands within areas required to be maintained as open space shall be protected as permanent conservation land, prohibiting further development beyond improvements approved for the land, and setting other standards safeguarding the site's special resources from negative changes.
-This restriction must be noted on the final plat as set forth below:
+All lands within areas required to be maintained as open space shall be protected by a permanent conservation easement, prohibiting further development beyond improvements approved for the land, and setting other standards safeguarding the site's special resources from negative changes.